Criminal Defense Lawyers in Columbia, SC

 Once you have been arrested for a crime, you will be booked into the local detention center and formally charged.
 You will wait for a few hours before you can see the magistrate judge at the jail who will determine if a bond will be set.
 At the bond hearing, a magistrate does not consider evidence or make any decisions about the merits of the case.
 The judge considers two factors: (1) risk of flight and (2) danger to the community.
 The judge may ask about your education, employment, family, ties to the community, and criminal history to determine whether a bond should be set and, if so, what the amount should be.

 The judge can set a Personal Recognizance bond (PR bond) where you will not have to post money or property to secure your release from jail but will sign yourself out with a promise to appear for all court dates.
 In other situations, a surety bond may be set where a certain amount must be paid before you can be released.
 In a few circumstances, a bond may be denied completely, and you would be required to stay in jail.
-Pete Strom and the Columbia Criminal Defense Attorney at the Strom Law Firm will work diligently to get the best possible bond for you in your case.
+Pete Strom and the team at the Strom Law Firm will work diligently to get the best possible bond for you in your case.

 After you are formally charged with a crime and have bonded out of jail, you now have a pending criminal case against you.
 At the bond hearing, you will be given a court date.
 You must always appear for every scheduled court appearance or hearing that you are given.
-Failure to appear could result in a bench warrant being issued for your arrest.
+Failure to appear in South Carolina court could result in a bench warrant being issued for your arrest.
 Representing yourself or going before a judge without the proper representation could have devastating consequences.
 You should always have an attorney present when you are required to appear in court for criminal charges.